Mike17157/TaskListApp/README.md

 - Filter tasks by category
 - Real-time updates using Firebase Realtime Database
 - Responsive design with Tailwind CSS
+- Automatic deletion of tasks when their category is deleted

 ## Technologies Used